openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 In OpenVINO™ Runtime, a model is represented by the `ov::Model` class.

 The `ov::Model` object stores shared pointers to `ov::op::v0::Parameter`, `ov::op::v0::Result`, and `ov::op::Sink` operations, which are inputs, outputs, and sinks of the graph.
 Sinks of the graph have no consumers and are not included in the results vector.
-All other operations hold each other via shared pointers, in which child operation holds its parent (hard link).
-If an operation has no consumers and it is not the `Result` or `Sink` operation whose shared pointer counter is zero, the operation will be destructed and not be accessible anymore.
+All other operations hold each other via shared pointers, in which a child operation holds its parent via a hard link.
+If an operation has no consumers and is neither the `Result` nor the `Sink` operation whose shared pointer counter is zero, the operation will be destructed and not be accessible anymore.

 Each operation in `ov::Model` has the `std::shared_ptr<ov::Node>` type.